Trikzon/armor-visibility/README.md

 [YouTube Demonstration](https://youtu.be/y9PXSRNULdw)

 ## Configuration
 The configuration file is located at `.minecraft/config/armor_visibility.json`.
+It can also be edited through in-game UI (using [Mod Menu](https://modrinth.com/mod/modmenu) on Fabric and Quilt).

 ### Default Config File
 ```json